Strict Parent: It’s Hard to be Alone

-I remember, as though it was last week, freshman year homecoming.
+I remember as though it was last week, freshman year homecoming.
 A huge fight with one of my sons over the after homecoming (after the after-party) sleepover because of course homecoming and an “after-party” were not enough.
 (Seriously, you’re 15!
 What is this, Hollywood?
 But I digress).
 No. We would pick him up at 1:30 a.m., well beyond his curfew I might add.
 Ugh, the pit in my stomach.
 The dread of driving up the “after-party” house driveway to pick him up.
 Ready for the anger, complaints.
 Be strong.
 When I asked “So how was it?”
 The response: “Eh, it was boring.”

 Looking back it seems simple.
 Do what’s best for your child, your family’s rules, values.
 Simple yes, but easy?
 Not so much.
-I admit, it is hard to be called the “Sleepover Ogre” or the “Tech Tyrants” (and those are some of the more polite ones).
+I admit, it’s hard to be called the “Sleepover Ogre” or the “Tech Tyrants” (and those are some of the more polite ones).
 And I’m sure it wasn’t easy for my kids either.

 But we survived and you will too.

-I remember sitting in the bleachers for one of my son’s high school games and a friend timidly sharing how she wouldn’t allow her oldest son to drive an hour to a friend’s lake house.
+I remember sitting in the bleachers for one of my son’s high school games while a friend timidly shared how she wouldn’t allow her oldest son to drive an hour to a friend’s lake house.
 “We offered to drive him, but we’re not comfortable with him being a passenger in a car with a group of young drivers.”
 Guess what, he’s more than fine today.
 Another friend recently told me how her girls weren’t allowed to watch television during the week.
 Guess what, they’re fine too.

-I know, it’s hard to hear about all the kids who were at the sleepover, or the party, or the concert, except of course your kid.
+I know, it’s hard to hear about all the kids who were at the sleepover, or the party, or the concert, except your kid.
 But your kid is probably not telling you about the kids who weren’t allowed to go or had to be home by curfew.
 But they are out there.